Esperanto at Stanford University

 As language users, to discuss anything, humans use words.
 Almost all the words we use are:

-action - like to love, to fly, to beautify verb
+action - examples: to love, to fly, to beautify verb

 noun

-word describing a "thing" - like big, blue, quiet, beautiful
+word describing a thing - examples: big, blue, quiet, beautiful

 adjective

-word describing an "action" - like rapidly, beautifully
+word describing an action - examples: rapidly, beautifully

 adverb